TGlide/TGlide/README.md

 ### 👋 Hi there
 My name is Thomas, and I'm a full-stack web developer.

-I love design, learning new technologies, and am currently trying to learn more about data science and AI.
+I love design, learning new technologies, and prototyping new ideas!

 ### :tada: Things I love